How do you measure your online store’s success? Do you typically focus on things like sales and revenue?

 Now that you’ve segmented your customers with RFM, it's time to determine the value of each segment to see which of your customers perform the best.

-Average Order Value represents the average amount of money that a customer spends every time they place an order.
-To get this number, you’ll simply need to take your total revenue and divide it by your total number of orders.
+Average order value represents the average amount of money that a customer spends every time they place an order.
+To get this number, you simply need to take your total revenue and divide it by your total number of orders.